This article was just released explaining how Wine is high in heavy metals.

 "I was surprised at this finding, and would be very interested if regulatory authorities and food-safety people will look at this," Naughton tells WebMD.
 "The wine industry should look at ways to remove these metals from wine, or to find out where the metals come from and prevent this from happening."

 The metal ions that accounted for most of the contamination were vanadium, copper, and manganese.
-But four other metals with THQs above 1 also were found: zinc, nickel,
+But four other metals with THQs above 1 also were found: zinc, nickel, chromium, and lead.

 Some 30 other metal ions were measured in the wines, but THQs could not be calculated because safe daily levels for these metals are not known.